Free Rental Application Form: PDF Template & How To Guide

 If you’re a first-time renter, you won’t have a rental history to show property managers.
 Don’t worry though!
 Everyone starts off as a first-time tenant, and by including a bit more information and creating a quality rental application, you won’t need to worry about property managers passing over you.
-In addition to everything listed above (where applicable), you should include and focus on:
+In addition to everything listed above (where applicable), first-time renters should include and focus on:

 If you’re a first-time renter, it won’t hurt to build a relationship with the agent, property manager, or landlord.
 Ask them what additional information or documents might increase your chances of your application being accepted, talk with them during the viewing, and show your interest in the property.

-During the rental application process, agents and/or property managers will probably access your rental history.
-Your rental history can be found on the National Tenancy Database, and you will need to give the agent or property manager approval to check it when submitting your rental application.
-The National Tenancy Database checks and verifies:
+During the rental application process, agents and property management companies will probably access your rental history.
+Your rental history is similar to a background check and can be found on the National Tenancy Database, and you will need to give the leasing agent or property manager approval to check it when submitting your rental application.

-- The tenants identity
+- The tenant's identity